LINQPad FAQ

 The developers in my company work in three different cities.
 Are the Team and Enterprise licenses valid over multiple sites?

 Yes - you can use a single Team or Enterprise license in up to ten different locations.
+A location is defined as a usual place of business.

 I've lost my activation code.
 Can I retrieve it?